RootKRD/PyFetch/README.md

 # PyFetch
-Fetch All URL From The "PyFetch"
+Fetch All URL From The "PyFetch" :innocent:

 ![Image](https://i.imgur.com/TnbiVPY.png)